New Zealand domestic student fees

 International student fees

-The amounts shown for international students in the course listings are $NZ.
-The fees quoted include GST, language support, airport pickup, free use of campus facilities, registration/enrolment fees, exam costs, and New Zealand Export Levy fees.
+The amounts shown for international students in the course listings are in New Zealand dollars and are indicative only.
+The fees include GST, language support, airport pickup, free use of campus facilities, registration/enrolment fees, exam costs, and New Zealand Export Levy fees.